vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEColumn.class/README.md

 predictionItemsByNonterminal - items with the symbol at dot is a nonterminal, so they are involve in the prediction of new items.

-finalItemsByNonterminal - items with the dot at the end, that were completed in this chart, so they are needed in the completion during the prediction of a nonterminal.
+finalItemsByNonterminal - items with the dot at the end, that were completed in this column, so they are needed in the completion during the prediction of a nonterminal.
 It is used when you have epsilon rules.

 itemsByKey - items by key. useful for testing if a item already exists.